 What exactly is a photo shoot?

-If you’re interested in becoming a professional photographer, it is imperative to understand what a professional photo shoot truly entails, and how best to approach the first photo shoot of your career.
+If you’re interested in becoming a professional photographer in 2021, it is imperative to understand what a professional photo shoot truly entails, and how best to approach the first photo shoot of your career.

 Sure, you’ve heard the term photo shoot in films, seen it in magazines, or even from a prospective client.
 However there are many granular details one ought to understand and practice before booking their first photo shoot.

 Photo shoot is the term that is used in professional photography to describe any specific event with the intention of producing photographic images.
 While working in a studio, on a set, or on any location as a photographer, you are engaging in some version of a photo shoot.

 Wait, is there is a difference between 'photo shoot' vs 'photoshoot'?

 Can anyone run a professional photo shoot?